Costa Rica Digital Nomad Visa Guide (2024)

 Can freelancing digital nomads with short-term contracts apply for the Costa Rica digital nomad visa?

 One of the unfortunate stipulations of the Costa Rica digital nomad visa is that you have to have a steady income of at least $3,000 per month.
-That’s quite inconvenient for freelancers and contractors whose work is contract based.
+That’s quite inconvenient for freelancers and contractors whose work is contract-based.

 If your earnings fluctuate (i.e. one month you might earn $4,500 while another month you earn $2,000), there’s a strong possibility your visa might not get approved.

-The requirement is that you can prove a stable income that will allow you to be self-sufficient in Costa Rica (without having to rely on government resources).
 So, if you’re a freelancer with a lot of short-term contracts and earnings that fluctuate, consider forming a limited liability company and paying yourself a paycheck every month.
 That will make your monthly income stable.

 Can my family apply for the digital nomad visa with me if I’m the breadwinner?